codefinity/oeuvre/README.md

 #### Structural Quanta
 ##### Command

+Unit of communication of a task Internal or External nternal tasks enter into the Domain through Commands.

 ##### Query

+Unit of Retrieving Information.

 ##### Domain Events

+Unit of Communication within the domain

+##### Integration Events

+Unit of communication between Bounded Contexts / Modules

 #### Business Quanta

 ##### Aggregates

-Automic Unit of Business Logic
+Automic Unit of Business Logic / The change of business requirement

 #### Deployment Quanta Used

 ##### Modules/Bonded Contexts

+Unit of Deployment

 ## Development Methodologies